johngear/DSP/README.md

 As you can see, our pitch correction clearly shifts the frequency spectra of the original signal, concentrating at two major frequencies.

 ![Thumbnail of Slate](image2derek.png)

 However, we require more information about the frequencies present within the signal.
 This leads to our plot of the original signal with high frequency resolution (meaning a small delta f).

-However, we require more information about the frequencies present within the signal.
-This leads to our plot of the original signal with high frequency resolution (meaning a small delta f).